Vivien Dean - Let Yourself Believe

 The amused baritone from the doorway made her jump, and Maddy jerked away from where she’d been examining the painting.
 “What?”

-Chuckling, Cash dropped his umbrella by the door, followed by his backpack on the nearest stool.
-He was dressed as he always was, long legs encased in well-worn blue jeans, broad shoulders clearly outlined by a plain dark t-shirt.
-There wasn’t a speck of rain to be seen on him, not even in his short dark hair.
-It had that slight bed-head look he always favored—probably because an unfortunate girl told him it was attractive years and years ago, Maddy thought—and his light green eyes danced with some unknown amusement.
+Chuckling, Cash dropped his umbrella by the door, and his backpack on the nearest stool.
+He was dressed as he always was, long legs encased in well-worn blue jeans, broad shoulders clearly outlined by a plain, dark T-shirt.
+There wasn’t a speck of rain to be seen on him, not even in his short, dark hair.
+It had that slight bed-head look he always favored—probably because an unfortunate girl told him it was attractive years and years ago—and his light green eyes danced with some unknown amusement.
+His smile was wide, his dimples deep as his gaze swept over her.
+“You still haven’t bought a brolly, have you?”

 “You’re late,” she said, her voice like ice.